Wacom-Developer/personal-knowledge-library/docs/knowledge/base/queue.md

     :   Number of messages delivered to consumers but not yet acknowledged.

     `name: str`
-    :   Name of the queue being monitored.
+    :   The name of the queue being monitored.

     `state: str`
     :   Current state of the queue (e.g., running, idle).